-Here at SPIRE we have a peer support team - paid staff as well as volunteers.
+Here at SPIRE we have a multi-award winning peer support team - paid staff as well as volunteers.
 They are all trained and experienced and each has their own lived experience of SCI.
 Whether it’s chatting about the emotional rollercoaster, getting some practical tips on transfers, or sharing about the more intimate things, we’re happy to connect you with someone that has faced similar challenges.

-Click here to meet some of our peer support team and view short videos of their own stories with SCI.
+Scroll down to meet some of our peer support team and view short videos of their own stories with SCI.

 Popular topics people find helpful in talking to others about include home modifications, daily living skills, family, relationships, fertility, health, returning to work/hobbies/driving, bladder and bowels.

 We are involved with the Spinal Community Integration Service (SCIS) that has been set up to assist people with the transition from rehab to home.
 This has provided us with some valuable links to professionals in other areas such as OT's, physio, building and vocational consultants, and more.

 Are you a family member of someone with SCI?
 We co-facilitate a Family Peer Support group with Independence Australia that meets every third Tuesday of the month at the Royal Talbot Rehabilitation Centre in the Spinal Lounge.

 If you live in regional Victoria, we also attend the Austin Hospital's Country Spinal Clinics in regional Victoria and regard this as a vital part of our Peer Support Service.
 Let us know if you want to connect with one of our Peer Support Workers at your next regional clinic.
 We are also currently setting up Regional Peer Support Networks for people living in regional Victoria.